mezeru/Key-Value-to-JSON/README.md

 - json
 - docx (pip install python-docx)

-The Following Script is used here
+The Following Script is used at
 - https://github.com/mezeru/GRE-Flash-Practice/